Artisans

 KIIUKA Cooperative

-KIIUKA Cooperative is a group of 6 young talented men who specialize in wood carving.
+KIIUKA Cooperative is a group of 6 talented wood carvers.

 28th September 2023/by Sheila Uwimana